classroomio/classroomio/apps/classroomio-com/README.md

   <h1 align="center">ClassroomIO</h1>
 </a>

-The Open Source Teaching Platform for Bootcamps
+The Open Source Teaching Platform for Tech Bootcamps

 ## Tools